 Almost everyone gets sick at some point when they’re abroad, unfortunately.
 Even if you don’t, the people around you probably will!
-In many European countries, you have to pay to use the WC (water closet aka bathroom) and public restrooms aren’t everywhere for you to wash your hands – busting out the hand sanitizer before you dig into your lakeside picnic in Switzerland is a much better idea, and your travel buddies will thank you for it.
+In many European countries, you have to pay to use the WC (water closet aka bathroom) and public restrooms aren’t everywhere for you to wash your hands – busting out the hand sanitizer – or even better, individually wrapped wipes so you have one less liquid to worry about – before you dig into your lakeside picnic in Switzerland is a much better idea, and your travel buddies will thank you for it.

 7. peanut butter TO-GO cups